migonzalvar / dj-email-url

 dj-email-url Latest version on PyPI

-It allows to utilize the 12factor inspired environments variable to configure the email backend in a Django application.
+This package allows using an environment variable to configure the email backend in a Django application as described in 12factor.

 Usage